-Medicare facts: Coverage gaps
+Medicare coverage gaps

-- Part A: hospital insurance.
+- Part A: Hospital insurance.
 Covers hospital stays, certain procedures performed in the hospital, care at a skilled nursing facility and hospice care.

-- Part B: medical insurance.
+- Part B: Medical insurance.
 Includes doctor visits, home health care services and laboratory tests.

 - Part C: Medicare Advantage.
 Receive your Part A and Part B benefits — as well as additional services not covered by Medicare — by paying a monthly premium to a Medicare-approved private insurance company.

-- Medicare uses a rating system to help you determine which Medicare Advantage and prescription drug (Part D) plan is best for you.
+These plans provide additional services that may include vision, hearing, dental and, often, health and wellness programs.
+You pay a monthly premium, and copayments are usually less than the coinsurance and deductibles under Medicare Parts A and B. Most include Medicare prescription drug coverage.
+Medicare uses a rating system to help determine which Medicare Advantage and prescription drug (Part D) plan is best for you.
+Beginning Dec.
+8, 2017, Medicare recipients can switch to a Five-Star Medicare Advantage plan during a special enrollment period that extends beyond the traditional open enrollment period.
 The star ratings can be found in the Medicare Plan Finder tool or by calling 1.800.MEDICARE.

 You may have heard that Medicaid covers long-term care for those who can’t pay for it out of pocket.
 What’s lesser known is that program rules require a person’s assets be spent down to almost nothing before benefits kick in — and that includes retirement plans, real estate, trusts and other investments that people commonly think of as safe.
 While there are some asset protections for a spouse, many have had estates they’ve been diligently building for decades completely wiped out before Medicaid eligibility parameters are met for long-term care needs.
 And transferred assets count against your eligibility unless they were passed on five or more years before you need long-term care.